natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kfir%20Canard.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}'''; known as F-21A/Kfir Gaderot(C.1) in US/Israeli service, is a premium gift rank {{Specs|rank}} Israeli jet fighter {{Battle-rating}}.
+The '''{{Specs|name}}''', known as the F-21A/Kfir Gderot in US/Israeli service, is a premium gift rank {{Specs|rank}} Israeli jet fighter {{Battle-rating}}.
 It was introduced in [[Update "Apex Predators"]].

-The representation of the IAI Kfir C.1 variant in Israel Air Force service; the jet itself looks extremely like its technological predecessor [[Nesher]], based on Dassault [[Mirage 5 (Family)|Mirage 5]], but with a pair of fixed canards bolted onto the the sides of the air intake.
+The jet looks extremely like its technological predecessor, the [[Nesher]]; based on the Dassault [[Mirage 5 (Family)|Mirage 5]], but with a pair of fixed canards bolted onto the the sides of the air intake.
 It might somehow make it look like the later Mirage 2000, but it has an air-to-air armament inferior to its enemies and the combat limitations of delta-wing jets.
 For ground attack, the Kfir Canard still offers varieties of US bombs and rocket pods to make it effective against grouped targets.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
-At first glance, the jet looks very similar to French's Mirage series and players might start to think about the tech-tree predecessor Nesher.
+At first glance, the jet looks very similar to the French Mirage series and players might start to think about the tech-tree predecessor Nesher.
 However, closer inspection shows the major differences of the Kfir Canard over the Mirage 5/Nesher: a pitot tube, enlarged air intakes, a pair of canards on the intakes, a vertical stabilizer with a longer "spine" as well as a shorter tail.
 For players already used to the Nesher or Mirage IIICJ, they will quickly feel familiar to the Kfir.
 For new comers who are flying a delta-wing jet for the first time, they will have to keep in mind the traits of delta wing: high rate of climb, severely energy bleed under manoeuvre and rather high stall speed.
-But a good news for the Kfir series is the engine, due to the upgrade of engine from a Snecma Atar into a GE J79-GE-17 with higher thrust, the overall acceleration and manoeuvring ability in sustained turns is better than its predecessors (the fixed canard performs inferior to later variants with larger control-canards when pulling high AoA).
+But a good news for the Kfir series is the engine, due to the upgrade of engine from a SNECMA Atar into a GE J79-GE-17 with higher thrust, the overall acceleration and manoeuvring ability in sustained turns is better than its predecessors (the fixed canard performs inferior to later variants with larger control-canards when pulling high AoA).
 Always remember the traits of delta-wings and stick to boom-and-zoom attacks rather than turnfights (unless in dire or 1-vs-1).

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics
-! colspan="2" | Max speed<br>(km/h at _,___ m)
+! colspan="2" | Max speed<br>(km/h at 10,668 m)
 ! rowspan="2" | Max altitude<br>(metres)
 ! colspan="2" | Turn time<br>(seconds)
 ! colspan="2" | Rate of climb<br>(metres/second)